erik-tt/Rocket-Racer/README.md

 The code is structured using three modules: desktop, core and android.
 There are also other packages like gradle which contain the configuration files and assets which contain images and other similar resources.
 There can be found detailed class diagrams in the [documentation directory](https://gitlab.stud.idi.ntnu.no/sindroye/tdt4240-g21/-/tree/29-write-readme-docs/documentation/com/rocketracer/game).
+Plant UML code and png files are provided.

 ### Core